pytorch/TensorRT/README.md

 - [Torch-TensorRT Explained in 2 minutes!](https://www.youtube.com/watch?v=TU5BMU6iYZ0&ab_channel=NVIDIADeveloper)
 - [Comprehensive Discusion (GTC Event)](https://www.nvidia.com/en-us/on-demand/session/gtcfall21-a31107/)
 - [Pre-built Docker Container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 To use this container, make an NGC account and sign in to NVIDIA's registry with an API key.
 Refer to [this guide](https://docs.nvidia.com/ngc/ngc-catalog-user-guide/index.html#registering-activating-ngc-account) for the same.

-## NVIDIA NGC Container
-Torch-TensorRT is distributed in the ready-to-run NVIDIA [NGC PyTorch Container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) starting with 21.11.
-We recommend using this prebuilt container to experiment & develop with Torch-TensorRT; it has all dependencies with the proper versions as well as example notebooks included.

 ## Building a docker container for Torch-TensorRT